 Kate is the recipient of the 2021 Illinois Library Association Librarian of the Year Award and has just launched Illinois Libraries Present, a new statewide joint programming cooperative.

 Kathy Parker was the director of the Glenwood-Lynwood (IL) Public Library District from 2002-2018 after serving as Assistant Director at the Harvey (IL) Public Library.

-She has worked in public and private libraries for over 40 years in nearly every department and co-founded Director’s University, an intensive training for new Illinois Public Library Directors.
+She has worked in public and private libraries for over 40 years in nearly every department and co-founded Director’s University, an intensive training program that has trained over 300 new Illinois Public Library Directors.

 She has served on numerous state committees including the Illinois Library Association and has served as library trustee for her local library and the regional library system, Reaching Across Illinois Library System.
 She was the 2016 recipient of American Library Associations Trustee Citation award.